fumiX/holidays/README.md

 The holiday-to-region mapping is state-level for Germany and nation-wide holidays in Austria.
 So regional holidays in Germany and state holidays in Austria are not defined in the default configuration.

-Holidays in Austria that only apply or have applied to some groups (Good Friday, Yom Kippur) are not defined for Austria.
+Holidays in Austria that only apply or have applied to religious groups (Good Friday, Yom Kippur) are not defined for Austria.

 ## How to use